-(Is considered to exist when it is impossible owing to meteorological, or other condi-(a) Fog tions affecting visibility, to communicate (b) Thick weather between the examination steamer and the examination battery by visual signals.

-(c) The term "merchant vessel" includes all vessels other than the examination vessels and ships flying the White Ensign or a foreign naval flag. (d) The term "small craft" refers to all vessels under 100 net register tons, and includes small steamers, scows, schooners, ketches, trawlers, fishing-boats, yachts, and launches, other than those flying the White Ensign or a foreign naval specified in paragraph 24.
+Is considered to exist when it is impossible owing to meteorological, or other conditions affecting visibility, to communicate between (b) Thick weather \( \) the examination steamer and the examinaor a foreign naval flag. (d) The term "small craft" refers to all vessels under 100 net register tons, and includes small steamers, scows, schooners, ketches, trawlers, fishing-boats, yachts, and launches, other than those flying the White Ensign or a foreign naval flag.